sysprog21/simplefs/README.md

                                       +----------------+

   ```
+  - For a file, it lists the extents that hold the actual data of the file.
+    Given that block IDs are stored as values of `sizeof(struct simplefs_extent)`
+    bytes, a single block can accommodate up to 341 links.
+This limitation
-  - for a file: the list of extents containing the actual data of this file.
-Since block IDs are stored as `sizeof(struct simplefs_extent)` bytes values, at most 341 links fit in a single block, limiting the size of a file to around 10.65 MiB (10912 KiB).
+    restricts the maximum size of a file to approximately 10.65 MiB (10,912 KiB).
   ```
   inode
   +-----------------------+